Last updated 1:45 p.m. May 28.

 The following Colorado government entities and foundations have indicated they are establishing funds related specifically to COVID-19:

 - The Latino Community Foundation of Colorado has created the Ayuda Colorado Fund to support Latino-led and Latino-serving nonprofits and immigrant- and refugee-serving organizations as a response to the COVID-19 pandemic.
 It includes direct grants, support and resource sharing to leadership during times of crisis.
-Specifics are to come.
+This opportunity is invitation-only.

 - Caring for Denver has created a Colorado COVID-19 Support Fund and contributed to an emergency childcare program for children of providers in Denver supporting critically at-risk populations.
 Funding supporting mental health services and self-care has been designated for more than 20 organizations.
 To find out about future funding opportunities, visit caring4denver.org or follow facebook.com/caring4denver.

-- Several other area funders including Rose Community Foundation and Caring for Colorado have also indicated that current grantees may shift their funding to cover general operations costs and that they will be flexible regarding grantees meeting stated objectives in current grants if programs are negatively impacted by COVID-19.
+- Several area funders including RCF and Caring for Colorado have also indicated that current grantees may shift their funding to cover general operations costs and that they will be flexible regarding grantees meeting stated objectives in current grants if programs are negatively impacted by COVID-19.

 Please review your specific funder’s website for details.
 You may need to consult with a foundation representative to make specific arrangements.